What is Health and Social Care?

-Social care is about supporting people to maintain their independence, dignity and control.
+Social Care is about supporting people to maintain their independence, dignity and control.
 This includes providing personal and practical support to help people live their lives.

 Social care workers could be supporting someone with a range of disabilities, dementia or mental health conditions.
 They could be working in a care home, in the local community or from someone’s home.